-The CinchSeal 9700 eliminated the loss of flour for the company’s dough mixers.
+The CinchSeal 9700 eliminated the loss of flour for the company’s industrial dough mixers.
 It also reduced mixer downtime and protected the shaft from damage.
 These benefits have provided the company with a documented return on investment (ROI) of $97,736 per year.

-The CinchSeal is effective for sealing driers, paddle mixers and ribbon blenders in bakery equipment, whether they’re used to process dry powders, semisolids, and slurries.
+The CinchSeal is effective for sealing dryers, paddle mixers and ribbon blenders in bakery equipment, whether they’re used to process dry powders, semisolids, and slurries.
 These industrial seals are able to seal challenging food materials such as the following:

 The CinchSeal is also successful in sealing non-food items such as cement, plastics and resins.

 Installation of the CinchSeal 9700 doesn’t require the removal of existing equipment.
 Problems with the shaft such as excessive float or misalignment should be corrected before installing CinchSeal, as it must be mounted square to the shaft.
 Refer to the installation guide for additional details on mounting the seal.
 Call or visit the website for further assistance.

 The seal of the 9700 CinchSeal is made of an FDA-approved elastomer that creates an interference fit around the shaft.
 This design stops the product from moving past the seal, which reduces waste.
 It also eliminates shaft wear since the CinchSeal rotates with the shaft.